Beit Elfa. - Foundations of buildings and walls. There are in the ruins many stones well dressed, and apparently older than the Arabic work.

 Chariot of the Sun and Leo, Cancer and Gemini

-Na´ve art (mainly painting) gained popularity in the XXth century for its lack of conventional representational skills which gave it a childlike simplicity.
-Yet the unrefined representation of personages at Bet Alpha is not without interest.
+Na´ve art (mainly painting) gained popularity in the XXth century for its lack of conventional portrayal techniques which gave it a childlike simplicity.
+The unrefined representation of personages at Bet Alpha is not without interest.
 It gives us some ideas of the clothes and shoes the people wore and it indicates that even small rural communities had overcome the prohibition to represent human beings and animals.
 This section of the mosaic, similar to the frescoes of medieval churches, had an educational purpose.

 (above) The Torah shrine along with Jewish symbols; (below) decorative pattern